Speaking and Listening

 At Middleton we teach science through a topic approach, our framework taken from the National Curriculum to ensure knowledge and concepts are built upon.
 Children are taught the knowledge, methods, processes and uses of science mostly through first hand, practical experiences and appropriate secondary sources such as books, photographs and videos.
 They are helped to develop their own understanding of science by using choosing the most appropriate type of enquiry to answer their own questions.
 Children learn to work scientifically through specific subject teaching following the programmes of study.
 They are taught (and expected to use and spell correctly) correct terminology and specialist vocabulary; given opportunities to develop methods of systematic enquiry (predicting, planning, doing, concluding); and explore science concepts by questioning, hypothesising and testing their ideas (often using fair testing).

 Computing prepares our children to play an active part in the rapidly changing world in which education, work and other activities are increasingly transformed by access to varied and developing technology.
 Children are taught how to use, express themselves and develop their ideas through information and communication technology .ensuring they become digitally literate.
 ICT at Middleton focuses on the application of taught skills, knowledge and understanding that children need in a variety of situations across the curriculum.

-Each class has timetabled ICT lessons and a scheme of work is used to teach key skills and contexts in which the five major strands of ICT.
-Links with local high schools enable support from specialist teaching.
+Each class has timetabled ICT lessons.
 Children are taught to use ICT to research, analysis and presentation and become responsible, competent, confident and creative users of information technology.